Hotshop Glassblower. Instructor. Designer.

 Everything we do has to happen at a precise moment.
 Every moment counts.
 Missteps jeopardize the work.
 Missteps can cause accidents.

 I look at cooking as an art form.
 That’s probably why I like it so much.
 That, and the fact that my wife and I are foodies.
 I’m constantly looking for interesting recipes so I can create a new meal for us.
 I also like to bake bread.
 For one thing, it tastes so much better than the mass-produced stuff you buy at the store, but I suspect it’s the challenge of trying to create the perfect loaf that keeps me hooked.

 When Food Meets Molten Glass

 The Melting Point’s Masterclasses for established artists are an important part of what we do here.
-Glass artists come from all over to work with the nationally and internationally renowned guest instructors that Erin brings in.
+Glass artists come from all over to work with the nationally and internationally renowned guest instructors we bring in.
 Jordan and I like to add to the festivities by preparing one of the evening meals – a massive stir-fry on a large slab of molten glass served with a smidge of our comedic flare.

 My New Work

 My wife, who has an environmental science background, is passionate about ornithology.
 Consequently, we’re constantly looking and watching birds.

 One day, while working on a new piece, I was looking at the beautiful colors that the carvings exposed, I realized that it had the form of a bird.